-1. If a student is found guilty of misbehavior involving bus safety rules,
+- If a student is found guilty of misbehavior involving bus safety rules, insubordination to the bus driver, or any act that endangers the safety of other children, a bus conduct report will be given to the parent(s)/guardian(s). - Should the student be reported to the principal, the principal will be responsible for disciplinary action, which may include the loss of the privilege of all school bus transportation until the parent/guardian, the bus driver, the principal, (and in some instances, a Transportation Department representative) can arrive at an understanding, which will correct the

-- insubordination to the bus driver, or any act that endangers the safety of other children, a bus conduct report will be given to the parent(s)/quardian(s). - Should the student be reported to the principal, the principal will be responsible for disciplinary action, which may include the loss of the privilege of all school bus transportation until the parent/guardian, the bus driver, the principal, (and in some instances, a Transportation Department representative) can arrive at an understanding, which will correct the problem.
+- problem.
 The parent or guardian will be responsible for the transportation of students who have lost school bus privileges. - If a disciplinary action should occur in the afternoon, and the problem is such that, in the judgment of the driver, it is unsafe to proceed, the driver may return to the school to seek immediate disciplinary action and/or assistance.
-Bus drivers are instructed to report any infractions to the school principal/ designee, and the student may be removed from the bus.
+Bus drivers are instructed to report any infractions to the school principal/ designee, and the student may be removed from the bus. - Students who are returned to a school three times after not being met by a parent or guardian at the bus stop will not be permitted to ride the bus in the afternoon for the remainder of the nine weeks.